glwhart/researchDiary/README.md

 ## 2 Aug 23
 * Talk/email Tyler about SDG and Chap 7
-* Get MP and autoGR data and compare (tried to do this---kept getting interrupted)
+* Get MP and autoGR data and compare
 * Read 30 mins, make notes
 * Work on 318 a bit
 *  Anything on NNs or image AI